Sorry, I can’t narrow it to five!

 Hybrid technology is covered but there is no demand in this region yet for electric vehicle training.

-By providing pathways like Student for a Day, the *Top of the South Trades Academy(external link), the full year pre-trade programme at level 3, the **NMIT managed apprenticeship programme at Level 4.
+By providing pathways like Student for a Day, the *Top of the South Trades Academy(external link), the full year pre-trade programme at level 3 and the **NMIT managed apprenticeships.

 *If a career in the trades sounds like your sort of thing you can enrol in the Trades Academy programme(external link).
 Complete NCEA at school, while at the same time work towards a National Certificate in Trades one day per week at NMIT.